17 Data Science Scholarships

 FAQs About Data Science Scholarships

-Students looking for data science scholarships should follow application instructions carefully and provide materials that confirm their eligibility.
+Students seeking data science scholarships should follow the application instructions carefully and submit materials that verify their eligibility.
 Here are more FAQs to consider:

 Yes.
 Awards are available for students in master’s in data science programs.
 Graduate students can apply for the HIMSS Foundation Scholarship and the UPE/ACM Scholarship programs.
 For more options, students can check the list of data science scholarships above.

-Some scholarships are based on age, ethnicity, minimum GPA, education level or post-graduate employment requirements.
-Other factors can be part of the criteria depending on the sponsoring organization.
+Some scholarships are based on age, ethnicity, minimum GPA, education level, or post-graduate employment requirements.
+Other factors may be included in the criteria, depending on the sponsoring organization.

-Application deadlines vary throughout the calendar year, and preparation should begin as early as possible because the process may depend on what materials applicants have to collect.
-They may be required to request and submit transcripts and letters of recommendation, write essays and fill out forms.
+Application deadlines vary throughout the year, and preparation should begin as early as possible because the process may depend on the materials applicants need to collect.
+They may be required to request and submit transcripts and letters of recommendation, write essays, and fill out forms.